Bedework/bw-util-network/README.md

 ### Release Notes
 #### 4.1.0
 * Split off from bw-util
 * Dav: Add getExtMkcolResponse method
 * Dav: Fix parsing of multi-status.
 Was not handling no propstat correctly
 * Http: Add proppatch method
 * Http: Parameterize ProcessResponse interface

+#### 4.1.1
+ * Update library versions.
+ * Remove a bunch of unnecessary throws clauses

+#### 4.1.2
+ * Update library versions.

+#### 4.1.3
+ * Update library versions.

+#### 4.1.4
+ * Update library versions.

+#### 5.0.0
+* Update library versions.
+* Use bedework-parent

+#### 5.0.1
+* Update library versions.
+* HttpServletUtils: Use the principal name if REMOTE_USER is not set.
+Keycloak shib code needs this.

+#### 5.0.2
+* Update library versions.
+* ConfiguredXSLTFilter: Use name defined in PresentationState

+#### 5.1.0
+* Update library versions.
+* Fix up a bunch of introduced config errors
+* Add support for the Saxon XSLT support
+* Allow "on" in ReqPar
+* HttpServletUtils: Implement stripping of domain from principal